 What is risk avoidance?

+Risk avoidance is the elimination of hazards, activities and exposures that can negatively affect an organization and its assets.
 Whereas risk management aims to control the damages and financial consequences of threatening events, risk avoidance seeks to avoid compromising events entirely.

-While the complete elimination of all risk is rarely possible, a risk avoidance strategy is designed to deflect as many threats as possible in order to avoid the costly and disruptive consequences of a damaging event.
+While the complete elimination of all risk is rarely possible, a risk avoidance strategy is designed to deflect as many threats as possible to avoid the costly and disruptive consequences of a damaging event.

 Risk avoidance is a specific type of approach to managing risk, requiring a methodical process.
 Leaders must identify and assess the risks their organization faces and determine how they will eliminate the chances of those risks causing damage to the organization.